 The jar of awesome keeps a record of all the nice things that genuinely happened.
 We tend to forget them when we are feeling down or have a case of the blues.

-4.8 – Films, documentaries and series to watch
+4.8 – Films, documentaries, and series to watch

-Timothy Ferriss compiles a long list of documentaries and series recommended during his discussions with the “Titans”.
+Tim Ferriss compiles a long list of documentaries and series recommended during his discussions with the “Titans”.

 Book critique of “Tools of Titans” by Timothy Ferriss

 This book is a veritable gold mine if you want to make a change in your life!

 Among all the books on personal development, I find it special because it brings together an enormous amount of information.
 That is why you should not really read it straight through but consult it regularly, opening random pages.

 The book is a compilation of interviews conducted by Tim Ferriss which:

 - Tackle many areas: personal development, health, launching a company, making large business dealings, high stakes negotiations, investments, etc.